silexlabs/eleventy-plugin-directus/README.md

 #### Media URL

-* `directus.asseturl`: get the URL from an image object coming from directus collections, e.g. `{% assign url = item.image | asseturl: 'This is a text displayed when an error occures (i.e. to find missing images)' %}`
+* `directus.asseturl`: get the URL from an image object coming from directus collections, e.g. `{% assign url = item.image | directus.asseturl: 'This is a text displayed when an error occures (i.e. to find missing images)' %}`

 #### Translation